univention/univention-corporate-server/doc/developer-reference/udm/package-extended-attributes.rst

 object already exists in LDAP.

 The module ``settings/extended_attribute`` requires many parameters.
-They are described in :ref:`central-extended-attrs` in :cite:t:`ucs-manual`.
+They are described in :ref:`uv-manual:central-extended-attrs` in :cite:t:`ucs-manual`.

 ``name`` (required)
    Name of the attribute.